 Your hire car will be delivered to the guest house at 09:00.
 Complete the necessary paperwork - you will need to present your driving licence, passport and credit card.
 The keys to your hire car will then be handed over to you.
 You can then set off on the drive to Hermanus - about 100 km, so allow about 80 minutes.

 5 Day Car Rental: Group F Standard Sedan - Toyota Corolla Quest Automatic or similar (Classic Plus Cover GPS PACKAGE)

 Located on the south coast and within a 2 hour drive of Cape Town, Hermanus is amongst the world's leading destinations for both land-based and boat-based whale watching.
 From June to November each year, whales can be seen as close as 20m from the shore and can come right up to the side of the whale watching boats.
 If you don't have sea legs, good whale watching vantage points from dry land are from the Old Harbour wall, or from the 12 km cliff path.

-High Tea is served at 16:30 in the Lounge Car.
+High Tea is served at 16:00 in the Lounge Car.
 You will then have time to relax before dinner.
 There are 2 sittings - the first is between 18:30 and 20:00; and the second is from 20:15 until 22:00.
-Dinner is an elegant affair - gentlemen are requested to at least wear a jacket/waistcoat.
-After dinner, you can enjoy post-dinner drinks in the Club Car before retiring to bed.
+Dinner is an elegant affair and after dinner, you can enjoy post-dinner drinks in the Club Car before retiring to bed.